 How to Get to El Rancherito

-El Rancherito has eight restaurant locations in the Medellín area and nearby listed below with the year each restaurant opened.
+El Rancherito has nine restaurant locations in the Medellín area and nearby listed below with the year each restaurant opened.
 Also, the restaurants are found on the map above.
 And each of the restaurants has different hours they are open, which are also listed below.
 In addition, some of these restaurants are large, with seating for 300 or more like the one in Rionegro with capacity for 350.

 1. Amagá (1975): Vereda Salinas, Vía Amagá Km 6, 200 meters before the toll.